vladfaust/vladfaust.github.io/posts/2020-08-07-hello-world.md

 Human creation is what I enjoy a lot.
 I love listening to good music and examine great drawings.
-I can play ukulele and willing to learn piano and singing.
+I can play ukulele and willing to learn the piano and singing.
 I'm also experimenting with 3D modelling and digital art.

 > [I'll try anything once.](https://gamepedia.cursecdn.com/overwatch_gamepedia/8/81/Echo_-_I%27ll_try_anything_once.ogg){.secret-link}

-Some time in the future I plan to work on a strong AI implementation, which you can share music and watch movies together with.
+Sometime in the future, I plan to work on a strong AI implementation, which you can share music and watch movies together with.
 This is where [Onyx](/posts/2020-08-20-the-onyx-programming-language) comes into play!

 As a pragmatic person, I wrote some seemingly depressive articles "revealing the truth":